oclif/oclif/README.md

 $ heroku info --app=<tab><tab> # will complete with all the Heroku apps a user has in their account
 ```

+# Requirements

+Only Node 8+ is supported.
+Node 6 will be out of LTS in April of 2019 and we will not support it ever.
+At that point we will continue to support the current LTS version of node.

 <!-- install -->
 # Install